File References

 - Plugin task parameters can be set via

-.
-Both count as plugin task file references - When image name has no tag, both
+settingsFromor imported as env vars viaimports.
+Both count as plugin task file references. - When the image name has no tag or has the

-.
-Match either passes - Non-plugin task image is empty string, can't match any glob pattern.
-Config files with
+:latesttag, it matchesallow_imagesusing bothimage-nameandimage-name:latest.
+Either match is valid. - Non-plugin task image is empty string and cannot match any glob pattern.
+Files with

-can't be referenced by non-plugin tasks - Note: Jobs with both image and script are script tasks using image as execution environment
+allow_imagescannot be referenced by non-plugin tasks. - Note: Jobs with both image and script are script tasks using image as execution environment

-- Syntactically pipelines can declare image as build environment but not as plugin task.
-Config files with
+- Pipelines can declare image as build environment but not as plugin task.
+Files with

 Examples